Welcome to Year 4 Class 9

 - Division and Multiplication

 - Fractions and decimals

 - Time (12 hour and 24 hour clock)

 Within Maths telling the time can be an area which children can find quite challenging.
 We would appreciate your help in encouraging your child to tell the time and to question them on differences of times, for example: how many minutes until it is tea time?

-Our Topic this term is Mountains.
-This topic is geography based focusing on the features of mountains and the water cycle.
-To really capture the features of mountains we will be looking at the following:
+Our Topic this term is all about the Romans.
+This topic is History based focusing on different aspects of the Romans and how they invaided Britain.
+To really capture the history of the Romans we are going to be looking at the following areas:

 How you can help at home

 Children are given spellings on Monday every week to learn.
 Our spelling tests are on Fridays.
 Please ensure the children's spelling homework books are in class on Friday to check.

 A learning challenge homework will be sent home with the children to be completed every two weeks.
 Children have a choice of the type of homework they would like to do according to their interests.